 Crete is the fifth biggest island of the Mediterranean and the biggest one in Greece.
-It covers an area of more than 8000 km2, meaning that it has approximately the size of Corsica or three times the size of Luxembourg!
+It covers an area of more than 8000 km2, which means that it is approximately the size of Corsica or three times the size of Luxembourg!
 It has a population of over 600.000 people and it is the homeland of one of the most ancient civilizations of the Mediterranean region, the Minoans.
 The island of Crete stretches for more than 350 km from East to West and operates as the southernmost border of Greece and Europe between the Cretan and the Libyan Sea of Africa.
 Due to its sheer size, it offers a huge variety of landscapes for the traveler to explore, from snowy mountain ranges, lavish alpine forests, to palm tree forested gorges and desert-like sceneries.
-Crete, with its diverse landscapes and numerous options, consists of a travel destination hard to resist.
-Let us introduce you to some of the most iconic landscapes on Crete!
+Let us introduce you to some of the most iconic landscapes of Crete!

 Elafonisi beach - credits: Zakhar Ma/Shutterstock.com

 Elafonisi was the set of one dramatic event during the Greek War of Independence in the 19th century.
-The rebelled Greeks that fought against the Ottoman Empire, found refuge on the small island alongside with their families, hiding and waiting for a ship to transport them to the Ionian islands which were under the protection of Britain.
-With the low tide, the Ottoman cavalry promoted to Elafonisi and slaughtered everyone before they had the chance to escape.
+The rebelled Greeks that fought against the Ottoman Empire, found refuge on the small island along with their families, hiding and waiting for a ship to transport them to the Ionian islands which were under the protection of Britain.
+With the low tide, the Ottoman cavalry reached Elafonisi and slaughtered everyone before they even had a chance to escape.
 A small monument at the highest point of the island commemorates the event.

 George of Samaria - credits: Panos_Karas/Depositphotos.com

 The Gorge of Samaria in a protected National natural landmark and one of the most popular tourist destinations of the county of Chania.
-The region is dominated by high mountains (White Mountains) and natural springs forming small rivers that carve their way to the sea creating numerous gorges and a unique landscape.
+The region is dominated by high mountains the locals call the 'White Mountains' and natural springs forming small rivers that carve their way to the sea creating numerous gorges and a unique landscape.
 Home to the indigenous goat known as kri-kri, Samaria is the most accessible gorge to the public offering a wonderful route from Omalos plateau to the port of Agia Roumeli.
 The task of crossing the gorge can prove to be quite arduous, especially during the summer months.
-It is approximately a 16 km walk (6 to 7 hrs) down the river through the mountains of south Crete.
-If you find the courage to attempt the crossing, prepare beforehand by checking whether the gorge is open to the public and be at the starting point as early as possible.
+It is approximately a 16 km walk -which translates to approximately 6 to 7 hours- down the river through the mountains of south Crete.
+If you find the courage to attempt the crossing, prepare beforehand by checking whether the gorge is open to the public and make sure to be at the starting point as early as possible.
 This trip is an ideal way for you to experience Cretan nature at its finest!
 Reach the Gates, a point where the walls of the gorge have a width of just 4 meters before reaching the end at Agia Roumeli, where a small boat waits for you to get you to Sfakia or to a bus back to Chania.

 Balos lagoon, Crete - credits: natalyphotography/Shutterstock.com